calebwoods/rack-talk/index.md

 ## Idempotent Post Middleware

-* Make no changes to your app
+* No changes made to application
-* Client just needs handle 409 response
+* Client only needs to handle 409 (Conflict) response
+  * Alternatively could be 303 (See Other)
-* Can be useful in other part of app
+* Can be useful in other parts of app
   * Double submitting forms
 * Easy to test